Mike-506/Mike-506/README.md

-- 👋 Hi, I’m @Mike-506, I love making apps and webs that make life easier.
+- 👋 Hi, I’m @Mike-506, I love making apps and webs that make us life easier.
 - 👀 I’m interested in full stack developer.
 - 🌱 I’m currently learning SQL, and practicing the front-end part as JS, CSS, HTML using React.
 - 💞️ I'm looking to collaborate on any small or large project to gain more experience, learning from others and also share my knowledge.